 We have employees located throughout the world.
-As of fiscal year end 2020, we have approximately 6,200 employees worldwide, with approximately 3,500 located in the United States.
-Approximately 10% of our employees in the United States are represented by three collective bargaining agreements, and less than 1% of employees in the United States are represented by agreements that will expire within a year.
+As of fiscal year end 2021, we have approximately 6,600 employees worldwide, with approximately 3,600 located in the United States.
+Approximately 8% of our employees in the United States are represented by three collective bargaining agreements, and less than 2% of employees in the United States are represented by agreements that will expire within a year.
 Outside the United States, we enter into employment contracts and agreements in those countries in which such relationships are mandatory or customary.
 The provisions of these agreements correspond in each case with the required or customary terms in the subject jurisdiction.
-Approximately 49% of our international employees are covered under national employee unions.
+Approximately 49% of our international employees are covered by global employee representation bodies.
 We have historically maintained good employee relations and have successfully concluded all of our recent negotiations without a work stoppage.
 However, we cannot predict the outcome of future contract negotiations.